ghuser-io/ghuser.io/README.md

   GitHub.
 We are showing them **all**, even those you don't own and those owned by organizations you're not in.<sup>[1](#footnote1)</sup>
 * The GitHub profiles are listing all the repos you own but they sort them only by age of the latest commit.
-We prefer to **sort repos** by a combination of how active they are, how much you have contributed to them, how popular they are, etc. For each user we want to see first the latest greatest repos they have most contributed to.
+We prefer to **sort repos** by a combination of how much you have contributed to them, their size, how popular they are, etc. For each user we want to see first the latest greatest repos they have most contributed to.
 * On GitHub only repos earn stars.
+We push it one step further by having **users earn stars**:
+  You earn stars when you contribute to a repo.
-We push it one step further by transferring these **stars to users**.
-If you have built 23% of a 145 stars repo, you deserve 33 stars for that contribution.
-We add all these stars and clearly show how many of them you earned in total.
+  We add all these earned stars and show how many you've earned in total.
 * The GitHub profiles don't clearly show how big your contribution to a repo was, when you don't own it.
 Maybe you wrote 5%.
 Maybe 90%.
 We **make it clear**.
 * GitHub detects programming languages.
 We want to also know about